Toynbee School

 Toynbee School is an 11-16 (no sixth form) secondary school in Chandler's Ford, Hampshire.
 The head teacher is Matthew Longden.
+The school currently has 1532 pupils enrolled in five year groups making the average 307 pupils/year.

 History

 Toynbee School was first formed in 1929 when it was called the 'Eastleigh Boys Senior School' and was based on Derby Road.
 In 1932 the school was moved to newer, more modern buildings on Leigh Road and became known as Toynbee Road Secondary Boys School.
 In 1964 the school moved again and became co-educational with the Chamberlayne Road Girls School.
 The school first became known as Toynbee School when it moved to the North End buildings on Leigh Road.
 Toynbee School became a comprehensive school after this move.
 Toynbee School moved to its present site on Bodycoats Road, Chandler's Ford in 1977.

 Curriculum

 Toynbee School's curriculum is "broad and balanced" according to the school so as to provide the framework for pupils to have the "skills, knowledge, attitudes and values which will help them play a full and useful role in all aspects of adult society."
 Toynbee School has a school day shorter than the national average.